simpleoncall/scant/README.md

 ========

 A very minimalistic javascript library.
-It simply provides some helpers for ajax, extends, inherits and event delegation.
+It simply provides some helpers for ajax, form serialization, extend, inherits and event delegation.

-Scant's query selector will return back a normal javascript array with `forEach` implemented if it does not exist and `find` (used to query for children of all wrapped elements in the array);
+Scant's query selector will return back a normal javascript array with `forEach` implemented if it does not exist, `find` (used to query for children of all wrapped elements in the array) and `serialize` (used to serialize form elements or data attributes);

 ## Install
 ```html